Toby-Willsmer/javascript-offcanvas-menu/README.md

 - Aria roles are defined for screen readers where native attributes do not cover them

-'Usr' link

-- The 'Usr' link in the menu does not open the panel.
-This will be a modal trigger.

-- This link will be separate in function but contained in this structure for accessibility as it is part of the main menu

-- The position of this on small devices has not yet been decided

 Default actions for buttons

 - They can be independently clicked to open and close the panel